GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

 experiences categorized as "Good", "Needs Improvement", and "Poor".
 The color-coded legend below the chart indicates the range of experiences included in the category.
-For example, in the screenshot above, you can see the percent of good
+For example, in the screenshot above, you can see the percent of "good"
 [Largest Contentful Paint](/lcp/#what-is-a-good-lcp-score) (LCP) experiences fluctuating and getting slightly worse in recent months.

-The most recent month's percentages of good and poor experiences are shown above the chart along with an indicator of the percent difference from the previous month.
-For this origin, good LCP experiences fell by 3.2% to 56.04% month-over-month.
+The most recent month's percentages of "good" and "poor" experiences are shown above the chart along with an indicator of the percent difference from the previous month.
+For this origin, "good" LCP experiences fell by 3.2% to 56.04% month-over-month.

 {% Aside 'caution' %}